 Your brand guide should be the best example for your company to understand the look and feel you're going for with your brand style.

 Since Foleon is a content creation platform, we've put our brand guide into a Foleon Doc so that the reader has the same experience as our customers do using our product.

 We ensure all our content is easily navigable, digestible, ordered correctly into categories, and visually appealing, and our brand guide reflects that approach.
 Don't believe me?
 Check it out here for yourself.

 Agile marketing is the name of the game for modern businesses, which means that with changing tech, economy, and consumer behavior, your brand guidelines are always subject to change.
 You need to make sure you can stay on top of developments to survive and thrive, which is why it's extra important that you have a brand guide that's easy to update.

-🚨 Bonus content: Check out this brilliant thought piece from our Director of Brand and Comms, Julie van der Weele, explaining what a winning Brand Guide experience looks like.
+🚨 Bonus content: Check out this brilliant thought piece from Julie Alexander, explaining what a winning Brand Guide experience looks like.
 (Disclaimer: The article contains some snazzy graphics!)

 Brand guidelines are an excellent tool for laying these rules out and ensuring that they're always followed.
 Guidelines are beneficial if you'll be using your visual brand elements in promotions, events, social media, webinars, advertisements, etc.